 UGC means reach for a brand.
 But to monetise such earned content by reusing it and deploying it where needed, brands have to first convert it into owned content.
 This means making sure they have the rights to use it.

-It’s definitely worth checking out the legal requirements in your own country or, if you’re running global campaigns, consulting with international lawyers on the best way to acquire ownership of UGC.
+Disclaimer: I am not a lawyer, so don’t take my word for it and please check with an actual lawyer what the legal requirements in your own country are.
+If you’re running global campaigns, consult with international lawyers on the best way to acquire ownership of UGC.

 As soon as you own that sweet, beautiful UGC, it’s time to put it to good use:

 - Feature great user contributions on your Facebook page

 - Make it part of your strategy to collect great fan content